 An incentive can be offering your current portrait clients a free mini-shoot for a successful referral.
 Or it can mean giving them a gift card or taking them out for dinner.

 It can even mean giving them a discount.
-You should be wary of doing so if you want your services to be perceived to be premium.
+However, you should be wary of doing so if you want your services to be perceived to be premium.
+Chanel never goes on sale, right?

 Discounts can be a cue that cheapens your brand, so tread carefully.
 It’s better to provide an incentive that is aligned with your niche and how you want to be perceived.